 Charge of Committee

-Develop policies and processes for awarding of staff development funds; review and
+Develop policies and processes for awarding of professional development funds; review

-make recommendations for funding of staff proposals; plan and promote staff development
+and make recommendations for funding of staff proposals; plan and promote professional

 - 1 Part-time Faculty